-In 2012, Circle Yoga became Circle Yoga Cooperative (CYC), the first yoga cooperative in the DC-area, and likely the largest in the country.
+In 2012, Circle Yoga became Circle Yoga Cooperative (CYC), the first yoga cooperative in the DC area.
+CYC is owned by its worker members and governed by an elected board of directors.

 The CYC Board of Directors